 Enjoy the Mile High Tree for Free

-Rather than watching the animation on the D&F Tower from here, continue walking on 16th Street toward The Pavilions at Welton St. Soon, you’ll arrive at the newly relocation Mile High Tree.
+Rather than watching the animation on the D&F Tower from here, continue walking on 16th Street toward The Pavilions at Welton St. Soon, you’ll arrive at the Mile High Tree.
 You can stand in line to go inside the tree, or admire it from the outside.
 Holiday music floats into the air, offering a festive atmosphere.

 Stop in the new Kilwins for another chocolate or a treat.

 Just past the Mile High Tree, you’ll find another set of floats!
 Meander through them, admiring the characters and light details, while saying hi to the guard in the portable guard tower.

 At this point, if you haven’t gone to Civic Center Park, you can walk there from here, or jump on the 16th Street Shuttle.